 There are stories in the news all too frequently about an umpire or referee who has faced threats or even actual violence because of a close call or a rule interpretation.
 There are just as many stories about fans that are senselessly beaten or even killed because of their allegiance to a particular team.

 Believe me, there are so many great rivalries in sports.
 But these rivalries are only developed based on their longevity, location, and on-field outcomes.
 The Yankees and Mets can be cross-town rivals without fans of one team telling opposing fans that they are second-class citizens.
 The San Francisco Giants and Los Angeles Dodgers can be rivals dating back to their days in New York without fans having to die for their allegiances.
-Some rivalries don’t even make sense…who was the genius who put the Dallas Cowboys in the NFC East anyway??

 I chose to start this organization to spread that message, and in doing so, provide financial assistance to those who have already been affected by these senseless acts.
 They should not have to suffer for these ridiculous reasons.
 I hope that you share these sentiments and will join me in trying to change society’s way of thinking and the precedents set by people who chose to act before they think.